Covid-19 Information

 • NOTE: Individuals may ask, but not require, guests in personal spaces (i.e. offices, residence hall rooms, research laboratories) to wear a mask.

 Grounded in our Catholic and Jesuit mission, and in a commitment to community that defines and distinguishes us, our Campus Health and Safety Measures are grounded in a shared responsibility to keep each other safe.
 Vaccination against the SARS-CoV-2 virus is currently the best way to ensure the health and safety of our communities.
-The University recommends strongly that all members of our community, especially individuals with health conditions that place them at greater risk of serious illness, be vaccinated and remain current with boosters.
+The University recommends strongly that all members of our community, especially individuals with health conditions that place them at greater risk of serious illness, stay up to date with the current COVID-19 vaccination.

 Scroll to Top